 (This tutorial is for the purpose of sharing how I took a "pillow" style pincushion pattern and turned it into a boxy shape.
-I first tried it with the "Tuffets" pattern from Miss Rosie's Quilt Co., but have since done it with other patterns of a similar style--see below.)
-You will need a pattern, like this one from Miss Rosie's Quilt Co.
+I first tried it with the "Tuffets" pattern from Miss Rosie's Quilt Co., but have since done it with other patterns of a similar style--see below.
+Also, see link below for a free download of a Tuffets pattern from Carrie Nelson of Miss Rosie's Quilt Company) You will need a pattern, like this one from Miss Rosie's Quilt Co.
 (Or you can take any pillow-style pincushion pattern and adapt it.)
 Your pattern should have a border around the center design in order to create the box.
 I like to use at least 1" cut strips to surround the center design before proceeding with construction of the box.

 Choose the Tuffet, or other pillow-style pincushion you would like to make, and follow the pattern instructions until you have the top made.
 The Tuffet pattern has a lining built in to the construction process, as shown below.